fabric/fabric/sites/docs/getting-started.rst

 shared solutions.

-All the user needs to do is ensure the ``sudo.password`` :doc:`configuration value </concepts/configuration>` is filled in, and `.Connection.sudo` handles the rest:
+All the user needs to do is ensure the ``sudo.password`` :doc:`configuration value </concepts/configuration>` is filled in (via config file, environment variable, or :option:`--prompt-for-sudo-password`) and `.Connection.sudo` handles the rest.
+For the sake of clarity, here's an example where a library/shell user performs their own `getpass`-based password prompt:

 .. testsetup:: sudo